AbstractFruitFactory/grafanaplugins/README.md

 NodeJS projects use either [NPM](https://www.npmjs.com/ "NPM") or [Yarn](https://yarnpkg.com/ "Yarn") for managing the project and mainly its dependencies.
 It does not matter much which one is used.

 Any open source project should have a README.md file (like this one), which describes how to install/run/build/use the project.
 See the example grafana plugin.
+Projects usually also have a CHANGELOG.md file, like [this](https://github.com/grafana/clock-panel/blob/master/CHANGELOG.md "this") one.

 Files should have unit tests, which can be written using any testing framework.
 A popular one is [Mocha](https://mochajs.org/ "Mocha").